Catalyzing Advocacy in Science and Engineering (CASE) Workshop

 March 26-29, 2023

-The Graduate School hosts a competitive process to select the two UW–Madison graduate students to attend the CASE workshop and covers the cost of travel, accommodations, meals, and event registration for the graduate students selected to attend.
+Each year, the Graduate School sends two University of Wisconsin–Madison graduate students to learn about science policy and advocacy at the CASE workshop in Washington D.C.
+The Graduate School hosts a competitive process to select the UW–Madison graduate students to attend the CASE workshop and covers the cost of travel, accommodations, meals, and event registration for the graduate students selected to attend.

 The workshop, sponsored by a coalition of scientific groups including the American Association for the Advancement of Science (AAAS), was organized to educate STEM graduate and undergraduate students who are interested in learning about the role of science in policy-making, to introduce them to the federal policy-making process, and to empower them with ways to become a voice for basic research throughout their careers.
 The entry-level workshop was designed for students in science, technology, engineering, and math fields, with limited experience and knowledge of science policy and advocacy who want to learn more about science policy.